riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 Using qubits as data is only useful if we can edit their state.
 We used the Bloch sphere to geometrically describe the state of a single qubit, however we can't edit the angles $\theta$ and $\phi$ directly.
 The way we transform a quantum state is to rotate around the X, Y, or Z axis.

-There are many different systems of notation used for describing rotations of the Bloch sphere.
+There are many different systems of notation used for describing rotations around the Bloch sphere.
 The one we will use is exponentiation: $X^\Delta$.
 This says rotate counterclockwise around the X axis by $\pi\Delta$ radians.
 The $\Delta$ describes how many half-revolutions to rotate.
 If $\Delta$ is negative then rotate clockwise instead.
 Replace X with Y or Z to rotate around another axis.
 $$
 X^0=0=0^\circ \\
 X^{0.25}=\frac{\pi}{4}=45^\circ \\